 But Powerball isn't the only multi-state lottery to have provided some big jackpots for Kansas lottery players.
-Before being branded Powerball, Lotto America created eight Kansan millionaires, while Hot Lotto has also weighed in with its fair share of million dollar jackpots.
+Before being branded Powerball, Lotto America created eight Kansan millionaires, before Hot Lotto was retired it had also weighed in with its fair share of million dollar jackpots.

 After originally not proving too popular with Kansans, the KS Lottery's own games soon became a hit.
-Those currently on offer are the daily Kansas Pick 3 and Super Kansas Cash.
+Those currently on offer are the twice daily Kansas Pick 3 draws and Super Kansas Cash.

 While the Super Kansas Cash jackpot may start a bit lower than the multi-state games on offer in the Sunflower State, it still regularly makes millionaires.
 One of these millionaires came in the form of Tamera Shuler who won more than $3,000,000.
 The win came from the December 4, 2006 Super Kansas Cash drawing with Shuler matching all six winning numbers.
 Shuler, from Topeka, had previously worked for the state but told reporters that she was going to quite her job after the big win.